-Always add an extra 5 mil to the base of the surrounding mountcard and you will then arrive at the overall size of the framed picture excluding the width of the molding chosen.
+Finally, add an extra 5 mil to the vertical measurement of the surrounding mount card and you will arrive at the overall size of the framed picture excluding the width of the moulding chosen.